Vickytc/pacman/README.md

 #### Setting up the environment

 * You can set up your local environment:
     * You can install Python 3.8 from the [official site](https://peps.python.org/pep-0569/), or set up a [Conda environment](https://www.freecodecamp.org/news/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c/) or an environment with [PIP+virtualenv](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/).
+Please check [Conda Run](#conda-run) to set up the conda environment.
     * You need to install additional package (func_timeout) using:  `pip3 install func_timeout`

 * Alternatively, you can use docker: